Alladigam: Post Office

-The village has its own post office and the pin code of Aladigam village is 761019.
+The village has a post office; the pin code of Aladigam village is 761019.
 Barapalli & Bhuanbhuin villages also have this Post office and postal head office is Pratapur (Ganjam).

 Nearest Town & Villages

 Purusottampur is nearest town to Aladigan which is approximately 10 km away.
 Purusottampur is the Block, Tahasil, Thana & Court of this village.
 The village comes under Kamanali - panchayat.
 Nearest Villages of the village are Barapalli, Bhuanbhuin, Balia, Rampali, K. N. Pur, Badamadhapur, Umburi, Khatia, Goba, Rangamatia, Raipur, Kanthiapalli, Chhotabasa, Pratapur etc.